CtrlAltSudo/notes-console/README.md

   <img src="./screenshot.png"></img>
 </p>

+## Controls

+Add - Adds an item to the list
+List - Lists your notes
+Delete - Delete entries
+Quit or q - Quit the app

 ## Description

 This is a notes app I created with what I've learnt from Colt Steels web developer course.